SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

   Whether the text inside the button should wrap into the next line if it is too long.

+- IconProperty

+  Specifies an image that is displayed in the button next to the text.

 - OnActionEventProperty

   A listener that is called when the button is pressed